top of page

 Computer Evolved Art, my Choice of Definition

-Why the prefix, “Computer Evolved”?
-Because whether through pixel manipulation or guided AI, I use the computer to control my resources, and materialize my vision.
+Why the prefix “Computer Evolved”?
+Whether through pixel manipulation or guided AI, I view the computer as a tool to control my resources and materialize my vision.
 The tools change, but the artist’s hand remains constant.
+A notable difference when working with computers is that the artist brings the creative intent to the project; the artist is the architect who initiates the concept and intent through initial artwork and specific instructions.

-For over fifty years, outside labels have been imposed on art created via computer:
+For over fifty years, outside labels have been imposed on art created digitally:

 • AI Art